 Rachel nodded her head in agreement.
 “One of us will make us sound like paranoids but two of us are going to put some weight behind the theories.”
 Rachel turned about and looked at Hoshi behind her.
 “Well, you coming?”

 Hoshi shook her head.
 “Alright Rachel, whatever you say.”
 Hoshi learned very quickly that Rachel was straight-forward.
-Once she set her mind to something, she was going to do it and to hell with anyone getting in her way.
+Once she set her mind to something, she was going to do it and heaven help anyone who got in her way.

 “Sir?”
 Rachel paused.
-“Remember when the captain told me that if there was any issue, no matter how small, I should bring it to the attention of either you or the captain?”
+“Remember when the captain told me that if there was an issue, no matter how small, I should bring it to the attention of either you or the captain?”
 Justin nodded his head.
 “Well, I believe we have something.”
-Rachel paused and handed Justin a datapad.
+Rachel handed Justin the datapad.

 Justin took a couple of moments to read the datapad and nodded his head slowly as he scrolled through the many reports that Rachel compiled on the datapad.
 He tapped his finger on the datapad a few times, pulling up several historical reports from ship system checks and compared them against the reports that Rachel gave him.
 He looked up and handed the datapad back to Rachel.

 “I can understand why you’d want to bring this to my attention.”
 He shook his head.
 “I don’t like it at all.
 Something’s definitely not right.”
 He turned to Hoshi.
-“And you’ve double-checked these reports?”
+“And you’ve double-checked these reports lieutenant commander?”

 Hoshi nodded her head.
 “Double-checked it, triple-checked it, and then checked it again.
 Everything comes back green, sir.”